 The key term is skin contact, that is, the time during which the juice is allowed to draw on the skins.
 This is where the magic happens.

-How long does the skin contact last?
+How long does skin contact last?

 The connection to natural wine